Rokunohe: History

+Government

+Rokunohe has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
+Rokunohe is part of Kamikita District which contributes four members to the Aomori Prefectural Assembly.
+In terms of national politics, the town is part of Aomori 2nd district of the lower house of the Diet of Japan.

 Economy

 The economy of Rokunohe is heavily dependent on agriculture and stockraising.
 Primary crops include rice, Japanese yam, carrots and garlic.

 Education

 Rokunohe has three public elementary schools and two public middle schools operated by the town government.
 The town has one public high school operated by the Aomori Prefectural Board of Education.

 Transportation

 Railway

 The Towada Kankō Electric Railway Line, which had the following five stations in the town, was discontinued in 2012.
 Since that time, Rokunohe has not had any passenger railway service.